 Sparta Nutrition Spartan Whey Review

-Spartan Whey is a protein blend and mixes very close to other major brands on the market such as PES, USP Labs, Metabolic Nutrition, and Dymatize Elite XT.
+Spartan Whey is a protein blend and mixes very close to other major brands on the market such as PEScience, USP Labs, Metabolic Nutrition, and Dymatize Elite XT, .
 When mixed in a ninja or shaker cup there were no chunks left after mixing for 10-15 seconds.

-When mixed with Greek yogurt it provides a thick and dense pudding.
-1-6oz Greek yogurt and 1 scoop of Sparta Whey made a great pudding-like consistency.
+When mixed with Greek yogurt it provides a thick pudding consistency.
+1-6oz Greek yogurt and 1 scoop of Sparta Whey was incredibly thick and may require extra water to get the desired consistency.

 As a Shake:

-For a Shake, I did 4-6oz of Almond / Cashew Milk and 1 Scoop of Protein.
+For a Shake, I did 6oz of Almond / Cashew Milk and 1 Scoop of Protein.
 After 10 seconds on a blender or blender bottle, it was totally dissolved.
 Even when the powder started to touch the liquid it started to mix.
-The powder is very light in texture but packs a huge aroma.
-It should not take more then 10-15 shakes if you are on the go and need to utilize a water fountain.
+You may need 8oz if you do not want a thicker shake due to the casein and makeup of the formula.

 As Protein Pudding:

 Since this is a blended protein it does mix thick when added to yogurt.
 My standard go-to sludge/protein powder is 1 scoop of whey to 6oz of plain Greek yogurt.
-I had to add a touch of water to get the correct consistency.
-Due to blend this may mix perfect with a regular yogurt, but with Greek yogurt being thicker in texture you may have to add additional liquid.
+Due to blend, this may mix perfectly with a regular yogurt, but with Greek yogurt being thicker in texture you may have to add additional liquid.

-The 5lb option is the better buy at $10/lb, but that is for the original flavors (Vanilla, Chocolate, Fruity Loops, Cookies & Cream, and Blueberry Muffin).
-The 2lb option includes all the new flavors (Jacked Apples, Kunchy Krisp, Peanut Butter Cups, Cinna Crunch).
-Given the fact Spartan Whey provides a fully open label, a great tasting product, and a very macro friendly protein powder blend I would not think twice about ordering more.
-I would not hesitate to venture into the other flavors on their line based off my experience.
-Keep your eyes out for deals as I see these 20-30% off often.
+The 5lb option is the better buy at $10/lb (when on sale), but that is for the original flavors (Vanilla, Chocolate, Fruity Loops, Cookies & Cream, and Blueberry Muffin).
+The 2lb option includes all the new flavors (Jacked Apples, Krunchy Krisp, Peanut Butter Cups, Cinna Crunch).
+Given the fact Spartan Whey provides a fully open-label, a great tasting product, and a very macro friendly protein powder blend I would not think twice about ordering more.
+Keep your eyes out for deals as I see this 20-30 % off every now and then.
 This would make them very affordable especially the 5lb option.